 Located in the Village of Pinecrest, the Smathers Four Fillies Farm community features 32 acres of lush native plant life and fruit groves.
 The new homes have been built on eleven acres in the center of the property, leaving the surrounding 21 acres as a natural preserve.
 The University has established a relationship with nearby Fairchild Tropical Botanic Garden to maintain the property and utilize it as a tropical research facility.

-The 30 homes are a rare opportunity offered to University of Miami faculty to live in the midst of a tropical enclave.
+The 30 homes are a rare opportunity offered to University of Miami faculty and employees to live in the midst of a tropical enclave.

 The University has taken special care in the development of Smathers Four Fillies Farm to safeguard the botanical integrity of the estate.
 Homes are clustered in the central area covering approximately one-third of the grounds.
 The remaining acreage has been left intact and is currently maintained by Fairchild Tropical Botanical Gardens.